Bob’s been back in touch with his HO scale Dairy Queen.

 Thank you, Al and John.
 And yes, coffee before I start in the morning and a glass of WHITE wine after six in the evening.

-A big thanks to Bob, Jb, James and Lawrence.
+A big thanks to Bob for sharing his HO scale Dairy Queen build, Jb, James and Lawrence.

 Lawrence really does show you can pretty much build anything out of the print out scenery – I think that’s the fun of it.